elliotpark410/Employee-Tracker/README.md

 ## Learning-Points

-* How to use npm Express for routing URLs
+* How to use npm mysql2 to generate MySQL queries

-* How to use regular expressions for routing URLs
+* How to use promises and switch statements

-* How to read and sync files with fs.readFile() and fs.writeFileSync() methods
+* How to use SQL statements (SELECT, INSERT, DELETE, UPDATE, JOIN)

-* How to use Insomnia's API platform to test API requests
+* How to use MySQL Workbench as a MySQL graphical user interface

 <br>